 In addition to these specific measures, some general precautions are suggested by IVF doctors in Delhi.
 These include drinking plenty of water to stay hydrated, eating hygienic and healthy food and wearing comfortable clothes.
 Alcohol, smoking, recreational drugs, and over-the-counter medications should be avoided.
 In case of international travel, immunizations need to be discussed with the IVF clinics in Delhi.
 The woman should always consult her gynecologist before she takes up travel in any form during pregnancy.
 The risks and benefits are to be weighed thoroughly to ensure that it is totally safe for the mother and the baby.

 Gaudium IVF is one of the best IVF Centres where patients get end-to-end infertility solutions and gynecological care along with expert counseling and support.

-Contact here for free second opinion from Dr Manika Khanna, the leading infertility specialist in India.
+Contact here for a free second opinion from Dr. Manika Khanna, the leading infertility specialist in India.